Coqui

 FreeAdvancedAPI availableWeb · Desktop · API · CLI

-Coqui is an open-source AI toolkit for voice cloning, text-to-speech (TTS), and speech synthesis, built for developers and researchers who need full control over model training and deployment.
-It offers state-of-the-art models for generating natural speech from text using minimal voice samples, with zero-shot cloning, multi-language support, and fine-tuning capabilities.
+Coqui is an open-source toolkit for text-to-speech (TTS), voice cloning, and speech synthesis, designed for developers and researchers who need full control over model training and deployment.
+It offers state-of-the-art models to generate natural speech from text with minimal voice samples, zero-shot cloning, multi-language support, and fine-tuning capabilities.
 Key features include 17 supported languages, a Python API for integration, voice conversion, and custom dataset training scripts.
-Unlike proprietary services like ElevenLabs, Coqui is free and self-hosted, prioritizing privacy and customization, but requires technical expertise to deploy effectively.
-Note: The company appears to have ceased active maintenance; the original website now redirects to an unrelated gambling platform, and no official support or updates remain.
+Unlike proprietary services like ElevenLabs, Coqui is free and self-hosted, prioritizing privacy and customization.
+However, the project is no longer actively maintained—the original website now redirects to an unrelated gambling platform, and no official support or updates remain.
+This makes Coqui best suited for users comfortable forking the code and maintaining it themselves.

 Behind the Verdict